High School

 Leanna Vitti

-K-12 Teacher Academy Teacher
+K-12 Teacher Academy CTE Teacher

 Brad Boyd